bgd-labs/aave-proposals-v3/src/20240201_AaveV3BNB_OnboardFdUSDToAaveV3OnBSC/OnboardFdUSDToAaveV3OnBSC.md

 ## Simple Summary

-The proposal aims to onboard fdUSD, a fiat-backed stablecoin, to the Aave v3 protocol on the BNB Chain (BSC).
+The proposal aims to onboard fdUSD, a fiat-backed stablecoin, to the Aave v3 protocol on the BNB Chain.

 ## Motivation